 Killed in action or died of wounds

 Roll of Honour:

-Private John Notman was killed during the action at Le Hauger, Normandy.
+Private John Notman died during operations at Le Hauger, Normandy.

 Photo of Commando in Gallery:

 Archive pages :